 Punctuation seems to be the last frontier in the study of the writing process.
 Many people, sometimes even teachers of writing, give punctuation short shrift.
-Handbooks of writing are prone to consider punctuation as about as important as an oil change and list it under "mechanics."
+Some handbooks on writing are prone to consider punctuation about as important as an oil change and list it under something like "mechanics."
 Those who ignore punctuation or treat it with contempt may simply not understand its importance in the production of meaning in writing.

 The purpose of this site is to promote the study of punctuation with a view toward understanding it better.
 To avoid confusion, however, the site is devoted particularly to punctuation in American English .

-Over the years, writers of some books and handbooks on punctuation have attempted to understand what makes punctuation work.
-Unfortunately, many of them have compared punctuation to interesting but irrelevant concepts which often mislead a person seeking genuine help. paraanal
+Over the years, writers of some books and handbooks on punctuation have attempted to describe what makes punctuation work.
+Unfortunately, many of them have compared punctuation to interesting but irrelevant concepts which often mislead a person seeking genuine help in understanding its purpose.

 Hot links for help

 Although there is not much information available about the theory and principles of punctuation, there are some sites that will provide immediate help for answers to specific questions.
 The sites listed here are not necessarily being endorsed, but they may provide reasonably accurate help when you need it.
 Generally, there are no known sites for a theoretical discussion of punctuation.
 But if you need a quick answer for a particular punctuation problem, try one of the following.

 This OWL is linked to by a number of colleges and universities.

 The Capitol Community College site offers mostly well-reasoned advice.

 NASA has an interesting site with plenty of examples.